chrismendes/test-bookmarks/readme.md

-# Sample Application - Bookmark Manager
+# Interview Test - Bookmark Manager

   > A sample application allowing the user to add/edit/delete bookmark URLs.
 Implemented with "vanilla" JavaScript (ES6) (no libraries or frameworks)